Insider Selling: PTC Inc. (NASDAQ:PTC) Director Sells 20,000 Shares of Stock

-PTC Inc. (NASDAQ:PTC – Get Rating) Director Blake D. Moret sold 20,000 shares of the business’s stock in a transaction dated Monday, May 1st.
-The stock was sold at an average price of $125.91, for a total value of $2,518,200.00.
-Following the completion of the sale, the director now owns 6,734,534 shares in the company, valued at $847,945,175.94.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+PTC Inc. (NASDAQ:PTC – Get Rating) Director Blake D. Moret sold 20,000 shares of the stock in a transaction dated Monday, May 8th.
+The shares were sold at an average price of $129.20, for a total transaction of $2,584,000.00.
+Following the transaction, the director now directly owns 6,634,534 shares of the company’s stock, valued at approximately $857,181,792.80.
+The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.

 About PTC